Disappearance of Marilyn Bergeron: Background

 Marilyn Bergeron was born in 1983 in Chicoutimi; the family moved to the Quebec City borough of La Haute-Saint-Charles in 1998.
 Before then, at the age of 10, she began taking music lessons.
 At Roger-Comtois High School, her mother, Andrée Bechard, recalls Marilyn always trying to get a band together.
 Later, she attended Neufchâtel High School, where she furthered her musical interests with extracurricular programs.

 In an interview with Claude Poirier, Bergeron's parents recalled her as reckless, sometimes getting in trouble, and having friends who were bad influences.
 They also said she was open to and interested in all cultures and nationalities.
 She spoke English and her native French with equal fluency, had learned a little Spanish as well and was starting to learn Russian.

 After earning a degree in media arts and technology at Cégep de Jonquière, and later taking classes at the Joliette campus of the Cégep régional de Lanaudière, Bergeron moved to Montreal in 2005.
 There she worked as a sales assistant in Steve's Music Store, and did freelance sound editing work for local TV stations.
 She was also training in finance at Industrial Alliance.
 Her hope was to become a flight attendant and move to Western Canada within a few years.

-Early in 2008, Marilyn began telling her family that she no longer felt safe in Montreal and wanted to return to Quebec.
+Early in 2008, Marilyn began telling her family that she no longer felt safe in Montreal and wanted to return to Quebec City.
 She told her mother that when she did, she would tell her why.
 On February 10 of that year, she abruptly left her apartment on Hochelaga Street in the Hochelaga-Maisonneuve neighborhood of Montreal, and returned to her parents' house.
 Six days later, after two more trips to Montreal to retrieve belongings from her apartment, she had finally moved in with her parents again.

 During that week, her family said it was obvious something was deeply troubling her.
 "Is there light at the end of this tunnel?" she asked her sister, Nathalie, over the phone.
 She said she did not want to return to Montreal again.
 But she would not say why.
 "We tried to get her to talk but she wouldn't talk, she would only cry", Nathalie told the Montreal Gazette a year later.

 Andrée Bechard confronted her daughter about what had happened in Montreal that so perturbed her that she had to return home so quickly and leave behind her life there, apparently for good.
 Marilyn specifically denied that her problems involved drugs, debts, or a relationship.
 When Andrée then asked Marilyn if she had been "assaulted", Marilyn said nothing and her face took on a pained expression and she began crying.
 Andrée said that if she would not talk to her mother, she had to talk to someone, and suggested she talk to a psychologist instead.